samsalisbury/psyringe/README.md

 #### Scopes

-If you need values with different scopes (a.k.a. lifetimes), then you can use multiple psyringes, one for each scope.
-This allows you to preciesly control value lifetimes using normal Go code.
-There is one method added to support this use case: `Clone()`.
+If you need values with different scopes, then you can use multiple Psyringes, one for each scope.
+This allows you to precisely control value lifetimes using normal Go code.
+There is one method which supports this use case: `Clone`.
 The main use of `Clone` is to generate a fresh psyringe based on the constructors and values of one you've already defined.
-This is computationally cheaper than filling a blank psyringe from scratch.
+This is cheaper than filling a blank psyringe from scratch.
 See this example HTTP server below:

 ```go
 var appScopedPsyringe, requestScopedPsyringe psyringe.Psyringe